-- Enhance the Transition program and service options within each high school to coordinate and deliver Transition and Pre-Employment Transition Services (Pre-ETS) that provide services and work experiences to youth in order to reach a competitive integrated employment outcome. - Implement Project Search, targeting in-school youth with the most significant disabilities, at three sites. - Increase the number of Summer Work experiences. - Refine the Vocational Evaluation service to utilize discovery principles and career exploration opportunities and meet Pre-ETS guidelines. - Develop the capacity and process for providing Job Coach supports for community-based work experiences. - ORS will educate customers, families, and vendors to plan long-term supports prior to the conclusion of ORS SE services. - ORS plans to track expenditures for SE set-aside on a monthly basis, despite RSA recent rescinding funding of title VI grant monies.
+• Enhance the Transition program and service options within each high school to coordinate and deliver Transition that provide services and work experiences to youth and students with disabilities in order to reach a competitive integrated employment outcome.

+- Implement Project Search, targeting in-school youth and students with disabilities with the most significant disabilities, at three sites. - Increase the number of Summer Work experiences. - Refine the Vocational Evaluation service to utilize discovery principles and career exploration opportunities. - Develop the capacity and process for providing Job Coach supports for community-based work experiences. - ORS will educate customers, families, and vendors to plan long-term supports prior to the conclusion of ORS SE services. - ORS plans to track expenditures for SE set-aside on a monthly basis, despite RSA's recent rescinding funding of Title VI grant monies.